MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 Set this element to *true* if you want to enable dynamic search ad text, and otherwise set it to *false*.

 **Add:** Optional.
-If you do not specify this field or leave it empty, the default value of *false* will be set and dynamic search ad text will not be enabled.<br/>
+If you do not specify this field or leave it empty, the default value of *false* will be set and dynamic search ad text will not be enabled.
 **Update:** Optional.
-If no value is set for the update, this setting is not changed. <br/>
+If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

 ## <a name="experimentid"></a>Experiment Id